voxdotdev/voxdotdev/README.md

 - 🌱 I’m currently learning more about PowerShell, Python, Javascript, git
 - 👯 I’m looking to collaborate on automation projects.
 Scripting ideas welcome!
-- 📫 How to reach me: Discord: Vox#9590
+- 📫 Discord: Vox#9590 - drop me a message!